senbet22/Calculator/README.md

 ## Features

-- Add, subtract, multiply, and divide two numbers
+- Add, subtract, multiply, and divide
+- Two modes: two numbers or multiple numbers
 - Input validation with error handling
 - Runs in a loop until the user exits